dalong0514/readnotes/20190201读书笔记/2019117Practical-Common-LispR01.md

 ### 4.3 S-expressions

 The basic elements of s-expressions are lists and atoms.
 Lists are delimited by parentheses and can contain any number of whitespace-separated elements.
 Atoms are everything else.
 5 The elements of lists are themselves s-expressions (in other words, atoms or nested lists).
-Comments--which aren't, technically speaking, s-expressions--start with a semicolon, extend to the end of a line, and are treated essentially like whitespace.
+Comments -- which aren't, technically speaking, s-expressions -- start with a semicolon, extend to the end of a line, and are treated essentially like whitespace.

 And that's pretty much it.
 Since lists are syntactically so trivial, the only remaining syntactic rules you need to know are those governing the form of different kinds of atoms.
 In this section I'll describe the rules for the most commonly used kinds of atoms: numbers, strings, and names.
 After that, I'll cover how s-expressions composed of these elements can be evaluated as Lisp forms.

-Numbers are fairly straightforward: any sequence of digits--possibly prefaced with a sign (+ or -), containing a decimal point (.) or a solidus (/), or ending with an exponent marker--is read as a number.
+Numbers are fairly straightforward: any sequence of digits -- possibly prefaced with a sign (+ or -), containing a decimal point (.) or a solidus (/), or ending with an exponent marker -- is read as a number.
 For example:

 ```c
 123 ; the integer one hundred twenty-three